 She could have made a different choice—Her blood parts, that is, her bone parts, parts

 With complicated names, syllables hugging–Packages of sound on the siding of language.

-whalesong’s bow displacement weight longing Ron Scully is a professionally retired bookseller.His first two chapbooks,Listening for 13 Blackbirds, and Darlington Braves will be published in the spring 2019.
-He has given up on being the Yale Younger Poet and Wimbledon, in exchange…
+whalesong’s bow displacement weight longing ©2019 by Ron Scully Ron Scully is a professionally retired bookseller.His first two chapbooks,Listening for 13 Blackbirds, and Darlington Braves will be published in the spring 2019.
+He has given up on being the Yale Younger Poet and Wimbledon,…

 Wow!
 I can’t even express how excited I was to see the many wonderful submissions we received this month.
 Thank you so much to everyone who submitted!
 Our winner this month through much thought and consideration is Elizabeth Spencer Spragins’ Tanka.
 Take a look below and remember to check back in for our next edition of #Wonderfold!

 The Woman Downstairs has a calendar tacked to her kitchen wall

 Next to the table for one, where she sits by the window

 Looks out at the sliver of garden she keeps and